PrathicaShettyM/Django-Backend/README.md

 ## First-time Installation
 We need `uv` package manager
-1. Set a virtual environment for the django project with the command
+1. Set a virtual environment for the django project with the command(open bash)
 ```
 uv venv
 ```
 2. Activate the virtual environment
 ```
-.venv\Scripts\activate
+source .venv/Scripts/activate
 ```
 3. If you face any error in Windows OS, open the `windows-powershell` as an `administrator` and type the following command
 ```